dyno-might/dyno-might.github.io/_posts/2022-10-06-prediction-market-causation.md

 - Correlation does not imply causation.
 - Conditional probabilities don’t imply causation either.
-- Conditional prediction markets give you conditional probabilities.
+- All conditional prediction markets give you is conditional probabilities.

 ## 5.